 - Pelvic floor therapy.
-Many women with vulvodynia have problems with the muscles of the pelvic floor, which supports the uterus, bladder and bowel.
-Exercises to strengthen those muscles may help relieve vulvodynia pain.
+Many women with vulvodynia have tension in the muscles of the pelvic floor, which supports the uterus, bladder and bowel.
+Exercises to relax those muscles may help relieve vulvodynia pain.

 - Surgery.
-In cases in which painful areas can be specifically pinpointed at the hymeneal ring (localized vulvodynia, vulvar vestibulitis), surgery to remove the affected skin and tissue (vestibulectomy) relieves pain in some women.
+In cases of localized vulvodynia or vestibulodynia, surgery to remove the affected skin and tissue (vestibulectomy) relieves pain in some women.

 - Stewart EG. Clinical manifestations and diagnosis of generalized vulvodynia. http://www.uptodate.com/home.
 Accessed May 11, 2014.

 - Stewart EG. Treatment of vulvodynia. http://www.uptodate.com/home.
 Accessed May 11, 2014.